tosca07/picochess/README.md

 How to analyse a PGN game using Picotutor?
 ------------------------------------------
 You can upload a PGN game.
 Go to localhost/upload and chose a PGN file to upload to Picochess.
 It will ask you for your pi user password.
 It will load the PGN game into the starting position.
 Now you can step through the PGN game in Picochess by using the pause button.
 Finally save the game from the menu if you want to store the evaluations.
 Games are saved in /opt/picochess/games.
-To upload a game from your mobile phone to Picochess you need to know the ip address of your Pi computer and replace localhost with that ip address.
+To upload a game from your mobile phone to Picochess you need to know the ip address of your Pi computer and replace localhost above with the ip address.
 You also need to be on the same network as your pi computer.

 How to enter and analyse a game using Picotutor?
 ------------------------------------------------